Trading Leveraged ETFs for Max Profits

-If you were trading UCO intraday or for any multi-day swing, you would have gotten more or less the correct return, but when you try and extend out the hold time that long, the decay is just too powerful.
+If you were trading UCO intraday or for any multi-day swing, you would have gotten more or less the correct return, but when you try and extend out the hold time to multiple weeks and months, the decay is just too powerful.

 Luckily, the solution to this is simple.

-Do not hold leveraged ETFs as investments or long term trades!
+Do not hold [primarily commodity AND INVERSE] leveraged ETFs as investments or long-term trades!

 I personally, prefer to keep hold times under 2 weeks.